In Search of the Sacred

 The ancient traditions, spiritual truths, practices and religions of the world can aid us in bridging the gap between modern man’s current state and the undeniable thirst for meaning.

-Reza John Vedadi, is 39 years old.
+Reza John Vedadi, is 41 years old.
 He has completed his two Master’s degrees.
 First in Film Production from London Metropolitan, and second Master’s on Islamic Studies from Middlesex & ICAS universities.
+He is currently studying for his PhD in media and representation at Loughborough University London.

 He has worked on as director, producer or cinematographer on over 50 documentaries.